json-schema-org/blog/pages/posts/get-started-with-json-schema-in-node-js.md

 When we combine JSON Schema and Ajv, we have a flexible solution for implementing validation in our Node.js applications:

 - **Learn once, use everywhere.** The JSON Schema specification is cross-platform, and there are [validation libraries](https://json-schema.org/implementations.html) available for every popular programming language.
-We're not locked in to a library, framework or language.
+We're not locked into a library, framework or language.
 Once we've learnt the fundamentals of JSON Schema, we can use it everywhere.
 - **Portability.** Because JSON Schema is cross-platform, even if we decide to rewrite our applications in another framework or language, we can take our schemas with us.
 - **Speed**.
 Under the hood, Ajv compiles our JSON schemas into JavaScript code.
 This improves the performance of repeated validation of data against a schema.
 For example, schemas can be compiled by Ajv when our Node.js application starts.
 HTTP request data which the application receives can then be validated against the pre-compiled schemas.
 - **Active and supportive community**.
 There's an active community of folks on Slack who are happy to help out (the [JSON Schema website](https://json-schema.org/) has a link you can use to join).